 Value Description

-00h Unknown
+00h Unknown.

-01h Static
+01h Static.

-02h DHCP
+02h DHCP.

-03h AutoConfigure
+03h Auto configure.

-04h HostSelected
+04h Host selected.

-Others Reserved
+Value Description Others Reserved.

-8.4.3 Table 13: IP Address Format values
+7.4.3 Table 13: IP address format values

-The following table defines the possible values for the Host IP Address Format and Redfish Service IP Address Format fields found in Table 11.
+The following table defines the possible values for the host IP sddress format and Redfish service IP address format fields found in Table 11.

 Value Description

-00h Unknown
+00h Unknown.

-01h IPv4
+01h IPv4.

-02h IPv6
+02h IPv6.

-Others Reserved
+Others Reserved.

-8.5 Multiple Protocol Records
+7.5 Multiple protocol records

-The SMBIOS Type 42 structure allows for multiple Protocol Records to be specified within a given Type 42 entry.
-For Redfish, this could be used to describe both IPv4 and IPv6 information for a single Redfish Service.
-However, due to the size of the Redfish over IP Protocol, it is likely not possible to use two Protocol Records in a single Type 42 entry without going beyond the limit of the Length field of the Type 42 structure found at offset 01h.
-If multiple Protocol Records are needed to describe a single Redfish Service, there should be a Type 42 entry for each of the Protocol

-Records.
-The Interface Specific Data portion of each Type 42 entry shall be identical if they map to the same Redfish Service.
-Clients should interpret multiple Type 42 entries with identical Interface Specific Data as a single Redfish Service with multiple protocols.
+The SMBIOS type 42 structure allows for multiple protocol records within a given type 42 entry.
+For Redfish, this could be used to describe both IPv4 and IPv6 information for a single Redfish service.
+However, due to the size of the Redfish over IP structure, it is likely not possible to use two protocol records in a single type 42 entry without going beyond the limit of the length field of the type 42 structure found at offset 01h.
+If multiple protocol records are needed to describe a single Redfish service, there should be a type 42 entry for each of the protocol records.
+The interface-specific data portion of each type 42 entry shall be identical if they map to the same Redfish service.
+Clients should interpret multiple type 42 entries with identical interface-specific data as a single Redfish service with multiple protocols.

-This methodology also allows for multiple Redfish Services to be described by multiple Type 42 entries.
-Clients should interpret Type 42 entries with different Interface Specific Data as different Redfish Services.
+This methodology also allows for multiple Redfish services to be described by multiple Type 42 entries.
+Clients should interpret type 42 entries with different interface-specific data as different Redfish services.

-9 Credential bootstrapping via IPMI commands
+8 Credential bootstrapping via IPMI commands